pablodecm/phd_thesis/src/102_chapter_2.md

-The scientific objective of the CMS muon sub-system, or outer tracker, is to identify, determine the charge and measure the momenta of high energy muons, which are not only charged particles capable of passing through all the other detector systems without a significant energy loss.
-While the trajectory can be detected in the inner tracker, the around of energy loss due to bremsstrahlung is much smaller than that of electron or positrons due to its much heavier mass
+The scientific objective of the CMS muon sub-system, or outer tracker, is to identify, determine the charge and measure the momenta of high energy muons, which are the only type of charged particles capable of passing through all the other detector systems without a significant energy loss.
+While their trajectories can be detected in the inner tracker, the amount of energy loss due to bremsstrahlung is much smaller than those of electrons or positrons due to its much heavier mass
 (given that the emission probability scales with $1/m^2$) and hence the do not